A max-cut approach to heterogeneity in cryo-electron microscopy: Convergence and error bounds

-In order to show that for common lines and rotations ``close" to the correct ones, Algorithm~\ref{alg:rot_maxcut} still finds a partition that is ``close'' to the correct one, we need to define what are ``close" common lines and rotations, as well as what are ``close'' partitions. \begin{definition} Let $c_{ij}$ and $c_{ji}$ be the correct common line between images $P_i$ and $P_j$, as defined by~\eqref{eq:cl equation}.
-Let $\tilde{c}_{ij}$ and $\tilde{c}_{ji}$ be some estimate of $c_{ij}$ and $c_{ji}$, respectively.
-We define the distance between $c_{ij}$ and $\tilde{c}_{ij}$ as the angle between them, namely,
+In order to show that for common lines and rotations ``close" to the correct ones Algorithm~\ref{alg:theoretical} still finds a partition that is ``close'' to the correct one, we need to define what are ``close" common lines and rotations, as well as what are ``close'' partitions. \begin{definition} Let $c_{ij}$ and $c_{ji}$ be the correct common line between images $P_i$ and $P_j$, as defined by~\eqref{eq:cl equation}.
+Let $\tilde{c}_{ij}$ and $\tilde{c}_{ji}$ be some estimates of $c_{ij}$ and $c_{ji}$, respectively.
+We define the distance between $c_{ij}$ and $\tilde{c}_{ij}$ and between $c_{ji}$ and $\tilde{c}_{ji}$ as the angle between them, namely,